btyeung/yolov5_triton_inference_server/README.md

 ```

-v6
+(use this instead if yoloV5 (v6.0)
 ```
-#in root of git repo here...
+# in root of git repo here...
 git clone -b v6.0 https://github.com/ultralytics/yolov5.git
-#no specific v6 branch here, so run as is...
+# no specific v6 branch here, so run as is...
 git clone https://github.com/wang-xinyu/tensorrtx.git

 ```

 ## To download v6 weight file if you're not working with an existing one
 ```
 #enter cloned yolov5 dir
 cd yolov5